 What is the main airport called?

-Brisbane Airport.
-Located a 30-minute drive from the city centre on Airport Drive at Eagle Farm, Brisbane Airport (BNE)Opens external site in a new window is the main airport serving Brisbane and South East Queensland.
+Brisbane Airport (BNE).Opens in a new tab or window Located a 30-minute drive from the city centre on Airport Drive at Eagle Farm.
+It is main airport serving Brisbane and South East Queensland.
 There are two terminals at Brisbane Airport: International and Domestic.

 Enjoy peace of mind knowing baggage is included on all Qantas flights.
 Find out all you need to know about checked baggage.